jonsuh/jonsuh.com/_posts/2014-03-11-need-for-speed.md

 }
 {% endhighlight %}

-As a matter of fact, Grunt handles all of my development and production tasks: Jekyll build, Sass and Compass compile, CSS minification, JavaScript concatenation and uglification, Capistrano and Amazon S3 deployment.
+As a matter of fact, Grunt handles all of my development and production tasks: Jekyll build, SASS and Compass compile, CSS minification, JavaScript concatenation and uglification, Capistrano and Amazon S3 deployment.
 Here’s a look at my dependencies:

 {% highlight json %}
 "devDependencies": {